cocallaw/retroUAT/README.md

 ### Basic Usage

+**For UAT Tracker:**

 1. Simply visit any UAT Tracker link (e.g., `https://uatracker.microsoft.com/?id=12345`)
 2. The extension will automatically redirect you to the Azure DevOps work item
 3. That's it!
 No configuration needed.

+**For Feedback360:**

+1. Visit any Feedback360 issue page (e.g., `https://feedback360.microsoft.com/issue?id=1388056`)
+2. The extension will wait for the page to load, extract the ADO work item link, and redirect
+3. You'll be taken directly to the Azure DevOps Technical Feedback work item

 ### Managing Settings

 1. Click the RetroUAT extension icon in your Microsoft Edge toolbar
 2. Use the checkboxes to:
+   - **Enable UAT Redirects** - Turn UAT Tracker redirects on or off
-   - **Enable Redirects** - Turn automatic redirects on or off
+   - **Enable Feedback360 Redirects** - Turn Feedback360 redirects on or off
    - **Show Status** - Display a badge on the extension icon showing current status

 ### Keyboard Shortcut

-- Press `Ctrl+Shift+U` (Windows/Linux) or `Cmd+Shift+U` (Mac) to quickly toggle redirects on/off
+- Press `Ctrl+Shift+U` (Windows/Linux) or `Cmd+Shift+U` (Mac) to quickly toggle both redirects on/off

 ### Viewing History

-- Click the extension icon to see your 5 most recent redirects
+- Click the extension icon to see your 5 most recent redirects for each type
-- Each entry shows the UAT ID and timestamp
+- **Recent UATs** section shows UAT IDs with timestamps
+- **Recent Feedback360** section shows Feedback ID → Work Item ID mappings
 - Click any ID to open that work item in Azure DevOps
-- Use "Clear History" to reset the list
+- Use "Clear All History" to reset both lists

 ## How It Works

+### UAT Tracker

 RetroUAT monitors your browsing for UAT Tracker URLs.
 When it detects a URL like: